denisri/populse_mia/README.md

 * From source, for Linux distributions
   * A compatible version of Python must be installed
-  * Install a Version Control System, for example [git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)
+  * Install a Version Control System, for example [git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
+Depending of your distribution, [package management system](https://en.wikipedia.org/wiki/Package_manager) can be different

+        sudo apt-get install git # Debian like sudo dnf install git # Fedora 22 and later
+        # etc.
   * We use Git extension for versioning large files ([Git LFS](https://git-lfs.github.com/)) of the populse_mia project.
 We therefore recommend to [install git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation).
   * Clone the source codes
-    * Depending of your distribution, [package management system](https://en.wikipedia.org/wiki/Package_manager) can be different

-          sudo apt-get install git # Debian like sudo dnf install git # Fedora 22 and later
-          # etc.

     * Get source code from Github.
 Replace [mia_install_dir] with a directory of your choice

           git clone https://github.com/populse/populse_mia.git [mia_install_dir]

-  * Or download the zip file (populse_mia-master.zip) of the project ([green button "Clone or download"](https://github.com/populse/populse_mia))

-     * Extract the data in the directory of your choice [mia_install_dir]
+    * Or download the zip file (populse_mia-master.zip) of the project ([green button "Clone or download"](https://github.com/populse/populse_mia)), then extract the data in the directory of your choice [mia_install_dir]

            unzip populse_mia-master.zip -d [mia_install_dir]  # In this case [mia_install_dir] becomes [mia_install_dir]/populse_mia-master

-  * Then, install the Python module distribution
+  * Install the Python module distribution

         cd [mia_install_dir]
         sudo python3 setup.py install # Ensure that you use python >= 3.5 (use python3.x to be sure)